MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-fielderror-method.md

 ## Example

 In the first example, there is no *Text* parameter and the field does not have a value.
-This example requires that you create a `Record` variable for the **Customer** table named `CustomerRec`.

 ```
+var
+    CustomerRec: Record Customer;

+...
 CustomerRec."No." := '';
 CustomerRec.FieldError("No.");

 ```

 The following message is displayed: